CH-Earth/datatool/README.md

        ./extract-dataset.sh [options...]

    Script options:
        -d, --dataset               	Meteorological forcing dataset of interest currently available options are:
 				   	'CONUSI';
-       -i, --dataset-dir=DIR       The source path of the dataset file(s) -o, --output-dir=DIR        Writes processed files to DIR -s, --start-date=STRING     The start date of the forcing data -e, --end-date=STRING       The end date of the forcing data -t, --time-scale=CHAR       The time scale of interest, i.e., H (hourly), D (Daily), M (Monthly), Y (Yearly) -l, --lat-box=INT,INT       Latitude's upper and lower bounds -n, --lon-box=INT,INT       Longitude's upper and lower bounds -j, --submit-job            Submit the data extraction process as a job on the SLURM system -h, --help                  Print this message
+       -i, --dataset-dir=DIR       	The source path of the dataset file(s) -o, --output-dir=DIR        	Writes processed files to DIR -s, --start-date=STRING     	The start date of the forcing data -e, --end-date=STRING       	The end date of the forcing data -t, --time-scale=CHAR       	The time scale of interest, i.e., H (hourly), D (Daily), M (Monthly), Y (Yearly) -l, --lat-box=INT,INT       	Latitude's upper and lower bounds -n, --lon-box=INT,INT       	Longitude's upper and lower bounds -f, --forcing-vars=[var1, ...]
+List of variables to be extracted from datasets -j, --submit-job            	Submit the data extraction process as a job on the SLURM system -h, --help                  	Print this message

 ```